If you feel like your sex life isn't what it used to be, then this handy guide will show you how to spice things up in the bedroom.

 Penis extender sleeves are still pretty straightforward, but do have a couple of variations that are worth noting:

-These sprays temporarily make your penis less sensitive, allowing you to last longer before you climax.
+Look into delay sprays as well.
+These sprays temporarily make the penis less sensitive, allowing for longer lasting sex

-Without sufficient lubrication, sex can be uncomfortable for both partners, which is why long-lasting lubes that decrease friction can make sex more pleasurable.
+Without sufficient lubrication, sex can be uncomfortable for both partners.
+Long-lasting lubes that decrease friction can make sex more pleasurable.

 Lubes also come in different varieties—some are flavored, while others are designed to provide warming or tingling sensations.